 This series of articles in our swimming pool blog discuss some of the most common questions that clients ask our technicians.
 We hope that this information is useful and saves you time and money.
 If you have any other questions please feel free to contact us.
 There is also more American based information about water chemistry available in the swimming pool blog found here.

-This comprehensive guide is for those who are considering building a new pool or renovating their existing pool.
-We discuss the costs, benefits and possible downsides of various pool interior products that are available.
-So, if you are unsure of which surface would suit you best then this information is a very helpful guide.
+This swimming pool surface guide is for those who are considering building or renovating their existing pool.
+We discuss the costs, benefits and possible downsides of various pool interiors.
+So, if you are unsure of which surface would suit you best then this page will be a very helpful guide.

 Calcium hardness in pool water

-As with every other aspect of water chemistry, calcium hardness also needs to be in balance to protect your pool surface from calcium formation, stains, or corrosion.
-High or low calcium hardness can cause white staining on pool surfaces, etching, or discolouration.
+As with every aspect of water chemistry, calcium hardness must be balanced to protect your pool surface from calcium formation, stains, or corrosion.
+High or low calcium hardness can cause white staining on pool surfaces, etching, or discoloration.